EthanBK/file_system_design/README.md

 | -p      | --port | Port setting for the main server (e.g. 2220)|
 | -d     | --address | Address setting for the main server (e.g. 'localhost')|

-## Change Parameters
+## Change Configurations
-Parameters are located in `mainserverService.py` as shown below:
+Configurations that can be changed are located in `mainserverService.py` as shown below:

 ```
 ROOT_DIR =  "/tmp/mainserver/"